Dedalus36/grimwild-roll20-character-sheet/README.md

 ## Credits

 This character sheet has been designed and created for the Grimwild RPG system based on the work of J.D.
 Maxwell and his collaborators at Oddity Press.
-This design of the sheet and api integration was heavily influenced by the original character sheet and book layout.
+The design of the sheet and api integration was heavily influenced by the original character sheet and book layout.

 ## License